-The management of the management and the management of the managem Minor Spills Clean up all spills immediately.
+Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite Wipe up.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
 Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance by using protective equipment.
-Prevent, by any means available, spillage from entering drains or water course.
-Recover product where possible Put residues in labelled containers for disposal If contamination of drains or waterways occurs, advise emergency services.
+Major Spills - Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Control personal contact with the substance, by using protective equipment. - Prevent spillage from entering drains, sewers or water courses. - Recover product wherever possible. - Put residues in labelled containers for disposal. - If contamination of drains or waterways occurs, advise emergency services.